SESYNC-ci/git-in-the-shell-lesson/docs/_slides_md/repo.md

 1. A "Contributors" section, preced by `##`
 1. Your name, preceded by `-` (the markdown bulleted list)

-As you go, utilize the Preview tab to se the result of rendering your Markdown to HTML.
+As you go, utilize the Preview tab to see the result of rendering your Markdown to HTML.